Banking in other countries

 Banks will also happily inform the government about how much money you have, so you can be taxed to the fullest extent.

-Your “private” bank account is extremely visible to the instances that could empty it without your permission.
+Your “private” bank account is extremely transparent to the instances that could empty it without your permission.

 Yes, (Western) governments can confiscate your money for no reason and then just keep it.